 A vacation in Hawaii is an incredible experience.
 From the stunning scenery to thrilling Hawaii activities and entertaining luaus, Hawaii has an inviting mix of cultural experiences and outdoor adventures.
 Plus, there are several free things to do in Hawaii, or are so affordable they are almost free.
 Read on to discover more:

-2) The Iao Valley State Monument on Maui features the Iao Needle, a natural rock pinnacle that rises 1,200 feet from the valley floor.
-There is a paved trail available, where visitors can get a good look at the monument.
+The Iao Valley State Monument on Maui features the Iao Needle, a natural rock pinnacle that rises 1,200 feet from the valley floor.
+There is a paved trail available, about 0.6 miles long, where visitors can get a good look at the monument.
 Entrance to the site is free.
+Be sure to bring a camera to capture the beauty of this all-natural rock formation.
+Parking is $5 per car.

 |Save with even more free things to do in Maui.|